Recent Work

 Brianne (top left) and Dana (top right) above, cut and grind stained glass for ornaments.
 Both high school seniors prepared the fund-raising ornaments for their class drug and alchohol-free Project Graduation party.
 Their class ornament design is above at the lower right.
 Brianne is preparing maple leaf ornaments shown at the lower left.

 Thanks for your interest.
-If you have questions you may e-mail Jack using the button at the top of the page.
+If you have questions you may e-mail Jack at <<[email protected]>>.